Donna Campbell

-Her district serves all of Blanco County, Comal County, and Kendall County, and portions of Guadalupe County, Hays County, Bexar, and Travis counties.
+Her district represents all of Blanco County, Comal County, and Kendall County, and portions of Guadalupe County, Hays County, Bexar, and Travis counties.

 Early life and education

 Campbell was born on the naval base in San Diego, California, and reared in Oklahoma.
 Her father served in the U.S. Navy and later as a trooper in the highway patrol.
 Her mother was a factory worker for much of her life but became a registered nurse at the age of forty-eight.

 Campbell obtained her undergraduate degree in nursing from Central State University in Edmond, Oklahoma.
 Campbell earned her Masters of Nursing from Texas Woman's University.
 She specialized in cardiovascular clinical nursing and nursing administration.

 She received her M.D. from Texas Tech University Health Sciences Center in Lubbock in May 1989 and completed an internship in general surgery at Methodist Hospital in Dallas from 1989 to 1990.
 She completed her residency at the University of Texas Medical Center in Houston from 1990 to 1993.